cloudscribe/sample-idserver/README.md

 We used [NoDb](https://github.com/cloudscribe/NoDb) file system based storage for this demo because that way we could commit the data files to this repo and have the clients and server all setup and working for you to try.
 For a real deployment you should use one of the other supported storage layers such as [Microsoft SqlServer, PostgreSql, or MySql](https://www.cloudscribe.com/docs/complete-list-of-cloudscribe-libraries)

-Some of the file paths used for NoDb storage can exceed the file path limitations on Windows.
-Therefore it is best to clone or download this project into a very short folder path to keep the file paths as short as possible. ie I am using c:\c as my root folder for this repository and I don't run into any path too long errors, but if you put it in a deeper folder it is possible you will encounter such errors with this sample.
+Some of the file paths used for NoDb storage and some of the Xamarin Android package names can exceed the file path limitations on Windows.
+Therefore it is best to clone or download this project into a very short folder path to keep the file paths as short as possible. ie I am using c:\c as my root folder for this repository and I don't run into any path too long errors, but if you put it in a deeper folder it is possible you will encounter such errors with this sample solution.

 ## Client Configuration